 Another example concerns 2 Corinthians 1:22 where the Spirit is given to us as a guarantee, earnest, or deposit; the Greek word is arrhabon.
 How we interpret this verse depends on our worldview, which is impacted by many things such as the definition itself, as well as how a culture behaves in regard to it.
 I once heard a Ukrainian speaker describe a deposit as being something that could be taken away, at will, by the one who gave it; it didn’t matter if someone still wanted what they put the deposit down for.
 The reason for this is that Ukrainians make deposits knowing that the person they gave it to could change his mind for any minor reason and not even return the deposit.
-Normally, when Americans give a deposit for something, there is intent to completely pay for a purchase as soon as possible; the item would not be sold to another in the meantime.
+Normally, when Americans give a deposit for something, there is intent to completely pay for a purchase as soon as possible; the item would not be sold to another person in the meantime.
 If we look at the Spirit as a guarantee, it is something that is given to assure us that a purchase contract will be fulfilled, not that there would be a breach of contract by God.
 We have been purchased with the blood of Messiah; we have been sealed with the Spirit of promise, who is the guarantee of our inheritance until the redemption of the purchased possession (Acts 20:28, Ephesians 1:14).
 God is not going to break His covenant, and we must make sure we are continually abiding in Messiah according to the terms of the covenant.
-We must be aware that our own worldview can cause people to mis-apply or misinterpret Scripture.
+To continually reject the terms of the covenant would be equivalent to withdrawing from the covenant altogether.
+This Ukrainian example shows that we must be aware that our own worldview can cause people to mis-apply or misinterpret Scripture.

 When we study ANE culture, we may discover something interesting about a particular subject, but if we are not careful, we may build a new doctrine that is completely incorrect because we lack a vital piece of information about that discovery or because we ignore what is already present in Scripture.
 What’s worse is that we have no one from that time period to further explain it to us.
 Our first clue that we should be cautious is when we can’t make the new cultural insight fit into the rest of Scripture.
 This has happened with teachings regarding the Angel of YHVH; it is dangerous and has caused people to believe that although Yeshua is the Messiah and the Son of God, He is not God.
 Please see the presentation Angel of YHVH for further details.
 Remember, new knowledge of the culture should enhance our understanding of Scripture, not go against it.

 As far as history goes, some have suggested that the doctrine of the trinity is false because many religions worshiped trinities, and they suggest the doctrine of the trinity did not arise until the fourth century.
+Personally, I don’t agree with the definition of the trinity from the fourth century because it is not exactly the same as what was passed down to the church fathers in the second century.
 Please see the entire series The Nature of God.
-What you will see is that we must take many things into consideration to know if Yeshua is God or not.
+What you will see is that we must take many things into consideration to know if Yeshua is of the same essence of God or not.

 I have found that when people study a topic, they often fail to thoroughly study it, and/or they lack discernment.
 They may latch on to one aspect of the topic to the exclusion of all others.
 This has the potential to lead to wrong conclusions and wrong applications.
 Another major topic that people disagree on in in Hebrew Roots is YHVH’s calendar.
 Please see The New Moon Series in order to see the extent of study that may be required for what some think should be a simple topic.

 Paul – After one has laid a Torah foundation, Paul must be properly understood.
 In 2 Peter 3:16, Peter says that untaught and unstable people twist what Paul has said.
-We need to avoid the trap of twisting Paul’s words and/or incorrectly interpreting Paul.
+We need to avoid the trap of think Paul was evil, twisting his words, and/or incorrectly interpreting Paul.
 Unfortunately, Paul is not here to explain exactly what he meant or defend himself.
 Paul was addressing specific issues in his letters, the details of which we can guess to a certain extent.
 Many have referred to him as being schizophrenic because of his positive and negative statements regarding the law.
 The key, I think, to Paul is Moses’ teachings regarding the choice he gave to the people who were about to enter the Promised Land: